-An advantage of the Keltner Channel over Bollinger Bands is that it reacts more quickly to price changes, and as trends develop the channels begin sloping up or down with little lag.
+An advantage of the Keltner Channel over Bollinger Bands is that it reacts more quickly to price moves, and as trends develop the channels begin sloping up or down with little lag.

 Whenever market volatility decreases and our strong trends begin to slow, we see the Bollinger Bands tighten while the Keltner Channel remains relatively constant.
 As volatility continues to decrease the bands will eventually move inside the channel lines and this is where we become on alert for trading signals.

 This means that using the typical default values, 95% of the closing prices fall within 1.5 ATR’s of the moving average, and that is what constitutes a squeeze.